-You see, that’s how fucked up OCD is: it convinces you that you are what it says you are, even with zero evidence.
-However, I have come to realise that OCD wants you to keep your thoughts secret.
+You see, that’s how screwed up OCD is: it convinces you that you are what it says you are, even with zero evidence.
+However, I have come to realize that OCD wants you to keep your thoughts secret.
 It doesn’t want you to bring them into the light where they might have to face some rationality.

 “How do I know that I am not a pedophile?”

-Kate wants to remind everyone that exposure and response prevention (ERP) therapy, conducted by a licensed OCD therapist, is the best way to recover from OCD—including Pedophilia OCD.
+Exposure and response prevention (ERP) therapy, conducted by a licensed OCD therapist, is the best way to recover from OCD—including pedophilia OCD.
 This unique therapy is specifically designed to help people face their obsessions and resist compulsions.

 A typical ERP exercise program will start slow so you don’t become overwhelmed, then gradually and intentionally approach more difficult therapy exercises as you get more comfortable.
 For example, you might start by simply saying some uncomfortable words out loud in therapy sessions: “pedophile,” “child molester,” and so on.
 Later, you might watch a YouTube video with children in it, or spend time with a friend who has a young child.
 Later on, you’ll be prepared to do something like going out in public where children might be present, like a restaurant or movie theater, learning to engage in the parts of your life that POCD has taken away from you.